tuhin47/Learning-Topis/README.md

 ## Principles of Design Patterns

-- Composition over inheretance is always preferred.
+- Composition over *inheritance* is always preferred.
 - Code for interface not for implementation.

 ## Types of Design Patterns